KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 - **Project Excludes:**

-> 1. Complex mortgage type:
+> 1. Complex mortgage types:
-• Adjustable-rate mortgages (ARMs) with various index rates and margins, will be excluded for simplicity.
+• Adjustable-rate mortgages (ARMs) with various index rates and margins, will be excluded.
-Scope: The project will focus on standard mortgage types and will exclude complex mortgage variations for simplicity and clarity.
 > 2. Deployment:
-• The actual deployment of the website onto designated servers.
-Scope: The project will focus on developing the website and its functionalities but will not involve the deployment process onto live servers.
+• The project will focus on developing the website and its functionalities but will not involve the deployment process onto live servers.
-> 3. SEO services:
+> 3. Search Engine Optimisation (SEO) services:
-• Extensive SEO services such as keyword research, on-page optimization, or link building.
-Scope: The project will not include SEO services beyond basic considerations for website visibility.
-Specific SEO tasks will be excluded from the scope.
+• The project will not include SEO services beyond basic considerations for website visibility.
 > 4. Maintenance and updates:
-• The necessary maintenance and updates for the software post-project completion.
-Scope: Post-project maintenance and updates will not be covered under this project.
+• Post-project maintenance and updates will not be covered under this project.
 This includes ongoing software support and updates.
 > 5. Advanced financial analysis:
-• Advanced financial analysis beyond basic mortgage calculations, such as investment analysis, risk assessment, or portfolio management.
-Scope: The project will focus solely on basic mortgage calculations and will not include advanced financial analysis features.
+• The project will focus solely on basic mortgage calculations and will not include advanced financial analysis features.
 > 6. Legal advice:
-• Legal advice related to mortgages, including contract terms, legal obligations, or regulatory compliance.
+• The project does not include any legal advice related to mortgages.
+Users need to seek independant legal advice.
-Scope: Users will need to seek legal advice from professionals for any legal matters related to mortgages.
 > 7. Tax advice:
-• Tax advice or calculations of property taxes.
-Scope: Users will need to consult with tax professionals or refer to relevant tax regulations for any tax-related matters.
+• The project does not include tax advice.
+Users will need to consult with tax professionals or refer to relevant tax regulations for any tax-related matters.
 > 8. Integration with external systems:
-• Integration with banking systems, financial institutions, or real estate databases.
-Scope: The project will not include integration with external systems beyond the scope of basic mortgage functionalities.
+• The project will not include integration with external systems beyond the scope of basic mortgage functionalities.

 ## 2. Analysis/ Reflection of Business Issues